zaprice/cryptocalyp.se/_posts/2015-04-03-infinite_cardinals.markdown

 Any regular polygon has a positive integer number of sides, so we can pair each positive integer $$n$$ with the regular $$n$$-sided polygon.
 Similarly, any perfect square is some $$2^k$$, where $$k$$ is a positive integer; we can pair them up in the same way.

-Since there are many collections of this same cardinality, it makes sense to it a name.
+Since there are many collections of this same cardinality, it makes sense to give it a name.
 We call it _aleph null_, commonly notated as $$\aleph_0$$.
 A number we can assign to the size of a set is known as a _cardinal_.
 Positive integers are cardinals, as we well know.
 But $$\aleph_0$$ is also a cardinal; it just happens to be an _infinite_ cardinal.
-We've discovered that there is at least one infinite "number" with the same *multiplicity*-measuring properties as the friendly and finite positive integers.
+We've discovered that there is at least one infinite "number" with the same quantity-measuring properties as the friendly and finite positive integers.
 In fact, there are infinitely many such infinite cardinals, and $$\aleph_0$$ is the smallest; moreover, the rest of the infinite cardinals are qualitatively different from aleph null.
 We will demonstrate their existence in
 <a class="page-link" href="{{ site.baseurl }}">Rigour Warning: Infinite Cardinals</a>.
 (Coming Soon)